 For most of the students in any engineering entrance examination chemistry is the rank decider because it mostly talks about the basics and in comparison to Mathematics and Physics questions asked in JEE Chemistry section are more theoretical than calculative which makes it relatively easier for students to score well from this section.
 The best strategy to prepare well for the JEE Chemistry section is to analyze the past few year’s question papers and strengthen all the concepts accordingly.

 Overview Of Important Chemistry Chapters For JEE Main And Advanced

 In order to prepare well, it’s very important to read and revise as much as possible as the majority of topics are theoretical and there are always certain possibilities of forgetting things.

 1. Important chapters for JEE Main and Advanced in Physical Chemistry:

 a.
-Mole Concept: It is one of the most basic and very important concepts in physical chemistry and to develop a strong hold over the entire unit you need to prepare it well.
+Mole Concept: It is one of the most basic and very important concepts in physical chemistry and to develop a strong understanding of the entire unit you need to prepare well.
 Several questions in JEE Exams are asked from this unit but they could be solved easily if you have a firm command over the concepts.

 b.
 Atomic Structure: Every year in JEE Exams, around 2 to 3 questions are generally asked from this unit and this unit does not have any direct correlation with the Mole Concept.
 The remaining topics like Electrochemistry, Thermodynamics, Equilibrium, Kinetics, etc. are essentially derived from the mole concepts and have nearly equal weightage.

 2. Important chapters for JEE Main and Advanced in Inorganic Chemistry:

 All the topics included in Inorganic Chemistry are equally important.
 Therefore, don’t skip any topic from this unit as it is one of the high scoring subjects.
 Since there are various compounds and you need to study their methods of preparation, uses, chemical reactions, etc. So, it is better to have a proper analysis of all the topics included in JEE Syllabus from Inorganic Chemistry so that while preparing you won’t get diverted from the syllabus.